Foursquare City Guide

-Foursquare City Guide, commonly known as Foursquare, is a local search-and-discovery mobile app developed by Foursquare Labs Inc. The app provides personalized recommendations of places to go near a user's current location based on users' previous browsing history and check-in history.
+Foursquare City Guide, commonly known as Foursquare, is a local search-and-discovery mobile app developed by Foursquare Labs Inc. The app provides personalized recommendations of places near a user's current location based on users' previous browsing history and check-in history.

 The service was created in late 2008 by Dennis Crowley and Naveen Selvadurai and launched in 2009.
 Crowley had previously founded the similar project Dodgeball as his graduate thesis project in the Interactive Telecommunications Program (ITP) at New York University.
 Google bought Dodgeball in 2005 and shut it down in 2009, replacing it with Google Latitude.
 Dodgeball user interactions were based on SMS technology, rather than an application.
 Foursquare was similar but allowed for more features, allowing mobile device users to interact with their environment.
 Foursquare took advantage of new smartphones like the iPhone, which had built-in GPS to better detect a user's location.

-Until late July 2014, Foursquare featured a social networking layer that enabled a user to share their location with friends, via the "check in" - a user would manually tell the application when they were at a particular location using a mobile website, text messaging, or a device-specific application by selecting from a list of venues the application locates nearby.
-In May 2014, the company launched Swarm, a companion app to Foursquare City Guide, that reimagined the social networking and location sharing aspects of the service as a separate application.
+Until late July 2014, Foursquare featured a social networking layer that enabled a user to share their location with friends, via "check in"—a user would tell the application when they were at a particular location using a mobile website, text messaging, or a device-specific application by selecting from a list of venues the application locates nearby.
+In May 2014, the company launched Swarm, a companion app to Foursquare City Guide, that reimagined the social networking and location-sharing aspects of the service as a separate application.
 On August 7, 2014, the company launched Foursquare 8.0, a new version of the service.
 This version removed the check-in feature and location sharing, instead focusing on local search.